-Consideration of the academic dismissal takes priority over any readmission application and must be resolved first.
+- Consideration of the academic dismissal takes priority over any readmission application and must be resolved first.
 Students on dismissal are not eligible for readmission or the readmission appeals process unless they have first been reinstated by the academic dean.
-The academic dean is the final authority for reinstatement consideration.
+The academic dean is the final authority for reinstatement consideration when the student is not subject to the multiple withdrawal or dismissal policy.
+In cases where a student has multiple dismissals or withdrawals, the University Withdrawal/Reinstatement Committee will review the student's request for readmission and render a decision in consultation with the academic dean.
 Reinstatement by the academic dean does not constitute automatic readmission.
-Students who have been out of the University for more than three consecutive semesters must go through the readmission process and meet University requirements and standards.
+Students who have been out of the University for more than three consecutive semesters (including summer) must go through the readmission process and meet University requirements and standards.

 Students pursuing multiple degrees under different careers (i.e., graduate and undergraduate simultaneously) are subject to the retention standards of the career associated with each degree.
 Dismissal from one career does not automatically constitute dismissal from the second career when those careers are different (i.e., undergraduate and graduate, or Law and graduate).